-November 22nd marked the fifty-sixth anniversary of the assassination of President John F. Kennedy, which also occurred on the Friday before Thanksgiving.
+November 22nd marked the fifty-seventh anniversary of the assassination of President John F. Kennedy, which also occurred on the Friday before Thanksgiving.

 News coverage at that time was obviously very different than it is now.
 However, for people who were alive during that year, when asked where they were located upon receiving the news, most of them remember that day as if it had just happened.

 I was in my early years of elementary school but had stayed home that day to have a medical test.
 Upon returning home from the procedure I was with my mother watching the then live televised soap opera, As The World Turns.

 Suddenly, Walter Cronkite’s announcement that Kennedy had been shot interrupted the program.

 Sadly, many assassinations have occurred since that time.

 One of them occurred five years later where the victim was the president’s brother, Senator Robert F. Kennedy.

 RFK’s murder was followed by many more, including one that occurred on December 8th of 1980 at 10:50pm, when former Beatle John Lennon was shot.

 Like the years in the aftermath of Kennedy’s death and people recalling what they were doing when they heard the news, these aftermath years of Lennon’s death are remembered with distinct clarity by those who were alive at the time.